Ajatt-Tools/mpvacious/README.md

 or similar software to add definitions to the card.

 Pressing `t` in the `advanced menu` toggles the `autoclip` option.
-Now as subtitles appear on the screen, they will be immidiately copied to the clipboard.
+Now as subtitles appear on the screen, they will be immediately copied to the clipboard.
 You can use it in combination with [Yomichan](https://foosoft.net/projects/yomichan/) clipboard monitor.
 `Yomichan Search` is activated by pressing `Alt+Insert` in your web browser.